top of page

 About the event

-Luke Pustejovsky will bring these ideas together with a talk about climate grief and the potential of psychedelics to not only cope with it, but also to open ourselves to more love and affection for each other, ourself, and our planet.
+Luke Pustejovsky, COO of Tactogen and producer of the Candlelight Club, will talk about climate grief, and ways we can hold our love of these beautiful places along with our grief.
+He'll talk about the potential of psychedelics to not only cope with it, but also to open ourselves to more love and affection for each other, ourself, and our planet.
+It worked for octopuses!.

-Musical by Brian Wood Capobianchi.
+There will be a performance by singer songwriter Brian Wood Capobianchi.
 Brian's career in music spans 20+ years.
 His work has been featured on national television, on international stages in 15+ countries and at numerous major music festivals throughout the US.
 He has shared the stage with many inspiring acts such as Thievery Corporation, Michael Franti, The Roots, Femi Kuti, Madame Ghandi, George Clinton, Slick Rick & Soulive.
 He’s part of the duo, driftr, based in Santa Cruz.

 Menu: Monterey Canyon Menu, Based on cookbook Forage.
 Gather.
 Feast by Maria Finn